 2. A client asks the accountant: “If I’m the only employee in my firm and I don’t have a driver’s license, can I still put petrol on expenses?”

 3. We wrote out bills to all our clients in Litas but two of them paid the same amounts in Euro.

 4. After signing a contract for accounting services, and upon leaving, a client asked: “By the way, what is the price of your services”?

 5. A client was trying to come up with a name for his newly established beauty parlour, but most of the names got rejected by either the Centre of Registers or the Language Commission.
 Here’s how the name progressed: Beauty Studio, Omnis, Amica, Pros, Magister.
 Final decision – Brush and Scissors.

 6. Once, we received an email from a citizen of Armenia, who gives lectures on chess at a university.
 He was asking to be employed according to his speciality in Lithuania.

 7. A client announced that they want to terminate their accounting services contract.
 When asked about the reasons behind this decision, the client replied: “I’ve bought accounting software”.

 8. A call for the accountant from a firm that sells feed for animals: “Can I buy a mattress and a duvet under the company’s name?”

 9. A client calls and asks for a commercial proposal.
 “What’s your email address?” – asks the accountant.
 “I don’t have one.
-Mail it through post.”
+Mail it through the post.”
 We did.

 10. Accountant calls the State Tax Inspectorate for a consultation.
-She is told that according to a new law, the president of a private limited liability company cannot do their own accounting, even if they have an education in accounting.
+She is told that according to a new law, the president of a private limited liability company cannot do their accounting, even if they have an education in accounting.
 “Who thought of that?”
 The Tax Inspectorate replies: “Complain to Graužinienė“.